jamesvsthewrld/react-pyrembg/README.md

 ## License

 This repository is provided as-is for demonstration purposes.
-Add a license file if you intend to publish it.